 Infrastructure and public service facilities are necessary components of a healthy, sustainable community.
 Municipalities use tools such as Asset Management Planning to ensure that infrastructure needs are met over the long term, including capital and operating considerations.
 Municipalities also use planning and financial tools during the development process to ensure that "growth pays for growth".
 For example, Development Charges and Community Benefit Charge By-laws allow municipalities to access revenue for provision of parks, libraries, roads, and schools.
-To support and accommodate population and housing growth, appropriate infrastructure and community facilities need to be provided.
-The co-location of public service facilities in community hubs is strongly encouraged, especially where such hubs are accessible by active transportation.
+To support and accommodate population and housing growth, appropriate infrastructure and community facilities in community hubs is strongly encouraged, especially where such hubs are accessible by active transportation.